 For tests taken on or before 6 August 2025*

-*You can use a test taken on or before 6 August 2025 as evidence of English proficiency for visa purposes until 6 August 2028, inclusive.
-This will depend on the visa.
+*Test results from a test taken on or before 6 August 2025 may be used as evidence of English proficiency for

 You must check what level of English you need and what evidence you must provide for the visa you want to apply for.
-You can check this through the eligibility page of the relevant visa subclass.
+You can check this through the eligibility page of the relevant

 English proficiency level requirements for your visa